RutledgePaulV/piped/readme.md

 run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
 Blocking consumers are the default when you create a system.

-#### Processing Function
+#### Message Processing Function

 This is the code that you write.
 It receives a message and can do whatever it wants with it.
-If :ack or :nack are returned, the message will be acked or nacked.
-If an exception is thrown the message will be nacked and will count towards circuit breaking.
+If `:ack` or `:nack` are returned, the message will be acked or nacked.
+If an exception is thrown the message will both be nacked and count towards circuit breaking.
 If anything else is returned then the message will be acked.
-If you have multiple kinds of messages in your queue then a multimethod might be a good choice.
+If you have multiple kinds of messages in your queue a multimethod is a good choice.

 #### Middleware